Zehong-Ma/OVMR/README.md

 ## Generate Classifiers for Customized Datasets

 ### Pretrained Weights

-+ download the pretrained weights of visual token generator from [here](https://drive.google.com/file/d/1gnhzomp4hKHBnQs65VtpxTSCd95S1p_T/view?usp=drive_link)
++ download the pretrained weights of visual token generator from [here](https://huggingface.co/zehongma/OVMR/tree/main/prompt_learner).
+You should put `checkpoint` and `model.pth.tar-30` in to the `prompt_learner` folder or other customized folder.

 ### Customized Dataset
 + Please adapt the file(`./datasets/imagenet.py`) for your datasets.
 You should split your dataset into `train` and `test` set, where the `train` set will be utilized as `eval_set` to generate multi-modal classifiers.
 Please carefully read each line in `./datasets/imagenet.py` and then modify the code.

 + Register your dataset in `./configs/datasets` by creating a new yaml.

 ### Scripts